2947721120/nebula-icon-button/README.md

 </nebula-icon-button>
 ```

-> Icon properties expect the `id` for any icon in an iconset database defined using [iron-iconset](https://www.webcomponents.org/element/PolymerElements/iron-iconset) or [iron-iconset-svg](https://www.webcomponents.org/element/PolymerElements/iron-iconset-svg).
+> The element icon properties support [nebula-icons] and expect a key to an icon in a published iconset.
+For more information see the **nebula-icons** documentation.

 *For more information on element properties and methods see the element API documentation.*